About State Circle

 For balanced reporting on political happenings, Marylanders have turned to MPT's State Circle for more than 30 years.
 No other source brings you as much legislative news during the General Assembly session - and now it continues year-round.
-Host Jeff Salkin and reporters Lou Davis and Charles Robinson bring you up-to-the-minute, in-depth analysis of major issues and pending bills.
+Host Jeff Salkin and reporter Charles Robinson bring you up-to-the-minute, in-depth analysis of major issues and pending bills.
 Interviews with experts shed light on various viewpoints and actions.

 Jeff Salkin, News Anchor